sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

  * [http://sage.math.washington.edu/home/rlmill/wshlst.pdf Wishlist] from Chris Godsil: It would be great if we could complete the list this week.

+ * bipartite class

  * NetworkX 2:
    * spectrum -- This should probably not be wrapped, but instead mimicked, since sage's linear algebra is undoubtedly faster.
-   * hybrid, threshold -- These seem to be specialized programs that are closely related to the research areas of the NetworkX authors.
-It is unclear what to do with these.
-   * bipartite class - then check todo's in graph.py
+   * hybrid, threshold -- Figure out what these are?

+ * NICE: The nauty clone for computing automorphism groups of graphs, and computing isomorphism.
+It has been converted to Pyrex, but it could still stand much optimization.
+Tabled, since Leon's programs will likely beat it out in spades.